tiero/taproot-descriptor/README.md

 # Taproot Descriptor

-A Go package for parsing and compiling Bitcoin Taproot descriptors.
+A Go package for parsing and compiling Bitcoin Taproot descriptors, based on the [Bitcoin Dev Kit (BDK) output descriptor extensions](https://bitcoindevkit.org/descriptors).

 > ⚠️ ALPHA SOFTWARE - WORK IN PROGRESS ⚠️
 > This package is in active development and should be considered alpha software.
 It is not yet ready for production use.
 Use at your own risk.